stevenbenner/jquery-powertip/README.md

 	* PowerTip will now use right position for right aligned tooltips.
 	* Data attributes powertip and powertipjq now accept a function.
 	* powerTip() will now overwrite any previous powerTip() calls on an element.
+	* Added keepAlive option to prevent automatic hiding of tooltips on mouseleave events.
 * **API**
 	* Added show() and hide() methods to the API.
 	* Added reposition() method to the API.